xgbuils/math.real-set/README.md

 [![Coverage Status][5]][6]
 [![Dependency Status][7]][8]

-Class to work with sets of real numbers.
+Class to work with subsets of real numbers.

 ## Version
 0.3.0